 This gradual shift in the asset mix, known as the “glide path,” means that it’s not up to the employee to tweak allocations as risk preferences change.

 The glide path offers another important advantage over a self-managed approach to 401(k) investing – automatic rebalancing.
 Rebalancing ensures the portfolio retains the appropriate asset mix regardless of market conditions.
 This prevents a booming stock market from elevating equity exposure, and keeps a flagging market from leaving the participant under-invested.
-Instead, a portion of the underlying funds periodically are bought or sold to keep asset allocations at the appropriate level.
+Instead, a portion of the underlying funds periodically is bought or sold to keep asset allocations at the appropriate level.

-Placing the asset allocation decision on auto pilot also helps to prevent investors from making poor investment decisions in volatile markets.
-It is difficult for most of us to stick to our long term investment plans when stocks are sinking.
+Placing the asset allocation decision on autopilot also helps to prevent investors from making poor investment decisions in volatile markets.
+It is difficult for most of us to stick to our long-term investment plans when stocks are sinking.
 We want to sell equities, but usually after a big downdraft, and before an eventual recovery.
 If we allow TDFs to do the managing for us, the temptation to bail out in difficult markets is reduced.